-- Realizing that if you smoke most when you drink but drinking isn’t as big of a problem, that cutting out drinking might help reduce how much you smoke and could serve as the first step toward quitting
+- Realizing that if you smoke most when you drink, but you don’t much care for drinking, that cutting out drinking might help reduce how much you smoke as well.

 - Planning one night a week where the family cooks healthy foods at home together in place of ordering take-out.

-New year’s resolutions box us into a win or lose situation.
+New Year’s resolutions box us into a win or lose situation.
 Sometimes in life, that can be good.
 But often, to change our lives the way we want to, it’s more important to develop new mindsets which lead to new practices.
-Naming your year gives you a chance to practice “healthy living” or “creativity” any time you remember the name.
+Naming your year gives you a chance to practice “Healthy Action” or “Creativity” any time you remember the name.
 After a while, the actions you take become good habits to replace bad ones.
 And ultimately, isn’t that what we’re all aiming for?